contentful/contentful.php/README.md

 ### Your first request

-The following code snippet is the most basic one you can use to get some content from Contentful with this SDK:
+The following code snippet is the most basic one you can use to get some content from Contentful with this library:
-All interactions with the SDK go through `Contentful\Delivery\Client`.
+All interactions with the library go through `Contentful\Delivery\Client`.
 To create a new client an access token and a space ID have to be passed to the constructor.

 ``` php
 $client = new \Contentful\Delivery\Client(